How to Get Started with Vuetify — SitePoint

 color, you can also use

-class and it will give your the same result.
+class and it will give you the same result.
 As rule of thumb, any color you specify on its own becomes the background color.
 To specify the font color, you need to append

 --text to the color name.
 Feel free to use any color that is not white or red — try orange, blue, green, etc. Let’s do something cool in the next step.
 Update the toolbar code as follows: